-Export: Writes a result set to a CSV, HTML, or XML file as required.
+Export: Writes a result set to a CSV, HTML, JSON, SQL INSERT, Excel, XML, or Tab separated file as required.

 Wrap Cell Content: If the contents of a cell exceeds the cell width, then the data will be cut off with an ellipses.
 This option will instead wrap the contents within the cell, and adjust the cell height accordingly.

 The "Refresh" button automatically adjusts the column width to match the longest string one of its cells.
 You may also manually adjust the column width.

 Copyright © 2006, 2014, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices